ihmeuw/vivarium/tutorials/2_Death.md

 Another Exercise For The Reader
 --------------------------------

 Now that you've seen an implementation of mortality you should be able to build out a simple model of a disease where people start healthy and get sick at a fixed rate just like our fixed mortality rate.
 Look back at the last tutorial where we created the 'age', 'sex' and 'alive' columns.
 You can add a listener for the 'generate_population' event to your disease component that creates a column to record whether or not people are sick, just like the 'alive' column records whether or not they are alive.
+We'll talk about dynamic rate mutators in the next tutorial but take a second to think about how you could have your disease model effect the mortality.

 And An Extension To The Last One
 --------------------------------